COVID19 Penalty FAQ

 Q: What are Supplemental Taxes?

 A: Supplemental taxes are additional taxes that are due when property undergoes a change in ownership or new construction occurs.
-The additional tax is owed because the County Assessor is required to immediately adjust the January 1 value to reflect the new value on the fiscal year (July 1 to June 30), and /or the next fiscal year.
+The additional tax is owed because the County Assessor is required to immediately adjust the January 1 value to reflect the new value for the fiscal year (July 1 to June 30), and /or the next fiscal year.
 The supplemental tax bill represents the tax due on the difference between the old and new values.